Moody Jones: Recordings

 Jones is most significant and best known for the singles he recorded in 1948 with his cousin Floyd Jones and the harmonica player Snooky Pryor, which were among the first recorded examples of the new style.
 The track "Snooky and Moody's Boogie" is said to have been the inspiration for Little Walter's 1952 hit "Juke".
 Jones made further recordings for JOB Records in the early 1950s, backing musicians such as Snooky Pryor and Johnny Shines.
 He sang three numbers on a 1952 session, but these were not released at the time (because, according to Jones, the label's owner, Joe Brown, thought his voice was "too rough").
 One of the songs, "Rough Treatment", was recorded by the singer and guitarist Little Hudson (Hudson Showers) and released on the same label the following year.

 Later life

 After 1953 Jones stopped playing blues and joined a gospel group.
 By 1955 he had become a pastor of a Sanctified church.

 Jones died in Chicago, on March 23, 1988.
+In 2016 the Killer Blues Headstone Project placed a headstone for Moody Jones at Restvale Cemetery in Alsip, Illinois.